dtonhofer/wild_block_device_filler/README.md

 ## Status

-Works perfectly well on Fedora 29.
+Works perfectly well on Fedora 29 ...
+Fedora 36 (and counting).

 ## License